-25 DAVID KAHN, THE CODE BREAKERS: THE STORY OF SECRET WRITING 125 (1967) (David Kahn calls Alberti "the father of western cryptography" based on his development of a device that had two copper disks that fit together.
+30 DAVID KAHN, THE CODE BREAKERS: THE STORY OF SECRET WRITING 125 (1967) (David Kahn calls Alberti "the father of western cryptography" based on his development of a device that had two copper disks that fit together.
 "Each one of them had the alphabet inscribed on it.
 After every few words, the disks were rotated to change the encryption logic, thereby limiting the use of frequency analysis to crack the cipher.").

-World War I used mechanical devices to encrypt and decrypt messages.
-Germany's Enigma device used a set of codes that, when programed into a device, would generate an encrypted message.
-Ciphers generated by the Enigma could thus be decrypted if one had both possession of an Enigma device and the "crib" or the symmetric key that was used to program the device.
-Alan Turing (among others) wanted a technique to break Enigma that did not rely on the key, which could (and frequently did) change.
-Turing developed several ways of using Bayesian inference coupled with "the Bombe," an electromechanical device that could detect the setting for the Enigma.
+of an Enigma device and the "crib" or the symmetric key that was used to program the device.31 Alan Turing (among others) wanted a technique to break Enigma that did not rely on the key, which could (and frequently did) change.32 Turing developed several ways of using Bayesian inference coupled with "the Bombe," an electromechanical device that could detect the setting for the Enigma.

 Steve Weis.
-Theory and Practice of Cryptography 9:23 (November 2007) (image of the Enigma machine).
+THEORY AND PRACTICE OF CRYPTOGRAPHY 9:23 (November 2007) (image of the Enigma machine).

-53. The Development of Public Key Encryption.
+51. The Development of Public Key Encryption.
 Prior to 1976 (roughly three decades before the patents-in-suit issued), the only method of encryption was use of a symmetric key.
-Egyptian Ciphers, Polyalphabetic Encryption, and the Enigma Machine relied on a sender
+Egyptian Ciphers, Polyalphabetic Encryption, and the Enigma Machine relied on a sender and receiver sharing the same key (a symmetric key).
+The advent of computer networks and the increasing computational power of computers spurred the invention of a cryptographic system

-26 DAVID KAHN, , SEIZING THE ENIGMA: THE RACE TO BREAK THE GERMAN U-BOAT CODES, 1939-1943 (1991) (In 1941 the British were able to decrypt ciphers generated by the enigma machine by discovering that portions of weather reports (Short Weather Codes) transmitted by German Warships were the symmetric key.
+31 DAVID KAHN, , SEIZING THE ENIGMA: THE RACE TO BREAK THE GERMAN U-BOAT CODES, 1939-1943 (1991) (In 1941 the British were able to decrypt ciphers generated by the enigma machine by discovering that portions of weather reports (Short Weather Codes) transmitted by German Warships were the symmetric key.
 However, in the fall of 1941 the German cryptographers stopped using short Weather Codes as symmetric keys.
 Subsequently, Germany out of abundance of caution changed the configuration of the enigma machines.).

-27 DAVID LEAVITT, THE MAN WHO KNEW TOO MUCH: ALAN TURING AND THE INVENTION OF THE COMPUTER (2006) (Turing settled on a known plaintext attack, using what was known at the time as a "crib."
+32 DAVID LEAVITT, THE MAN WHO KNEW TOO MUCH: ALAN TURING AND THE INVENTION OF THE COMPUTER (2006) (Turing settled on a known plaintext attack, using what was known at the time as a "crib."
 A crib was a piece of plaintext that was suspected to lie in the given piece of cipher text.
-The methodology of this technique was to form a given piece of cipher text and a suspected piece of corresponding plaintext to first deduce a so-called "menu."
+The methodology of this technique was to deduce a so-called "menu" from a given piece of cipher text and a suspected piece of corresponding plaintext.
 A menu is simply a graph, which represents the various relationships between cipher text and plaintext letters.
 Then the menu was used to program an electrical device called a Bombe.).